Kocal/django-test-websockets/README.rst

    - [ ] Is this solution easy to install?
    - [ ] Is this solution easy to integrate into a Django project?
    - [x] Unit tests with Tox for all version of Django and Python,
-   - [ ] Is this solution using a light architecture or not?
+   - [ ] Is this solution using a lite architecture or not?
    - [ ] Is this solution based on event-driver programming concept?
    - [ ] Is this solution has a documentation?
    - [ ] Is this solution has unit tests?